-On Sunday (19 August), cyclists are invited to re-join the group for a ‘case ride’ from Town Hall Square.
+On Sunday (18 August), cyclists are invited to re-join the group for a ‘case ride’ leaving Town Hall Square at 1pm.
 Here, they will discover Leicester locations relevant to the case and police investigation that unfolded 100 years ago.

-The ride will culminate with a rare chance to experience Leicester Castle Courtroom, location of the original trial, with legal expert Jeremy Robson.
+The ride will culminate with a rare chance to experience Leicester Castle courtroom, location of the original trial in 1920, with legal expert Jeremy Robson.

-Leicester City Council is working with De Montfort University Heritage Centre, British Cycling, Leicestershire Police and relatives of Bella Wright to rediscover the story in time for the case centenary in 2019.
+Leicester City Council is working with De Montfort University Heritage Centre, British Cycling, Leicestershire Police and relatives of Bella Wright to rediscover the story through the case centenary this year and next.

-The events are organised as part of the city council’s Ride Leicester festival 2018, a two-week celebration of all things to do with cycling, which runs until 26 August.
+The events are organised as part of the city council’s Ride Leicester festival 2019, a two-week celebration of all things to do with cycling, which runs until the end of August.

-Event organiser Andy Salkeld said: “It’s a fascinating and evolving story.
+Event organiser Jan Hudson said: “It’s a fascinating and evolving story.
 New evidence is still being discovered.
 The characters and scenes relevant to the case at the end of the First World War can still be relived.
 It’s a unique, immersive whodunit that is said to have inspired Agatha Christie.”